cdesterke/BMI_java/README.md

 # BMI_java
 javascript for BMI
-"""Application smartphone android to quantified the body mass index (BMI)""" code javascript is included in file : index.html
+***Application smartphone android to quantified the body mass index (BMI) **code javascript is included in file : index.html *buit with cordova
-###buit with cordova###